joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

             # Crossover -> Select parents from the top individuals
             #
-            # I tried this with random choice and just picking a random position
+            # I tried this with random.choice or just picking a random position from the list and
-            # from the top and the next one and the result is the same but way faster
+            # the next one.
+The result is the same for both but way faster
+            # with the latter option.
-            # It might be because of either the randomization of the initial population or maybe
+            # The reason it still works might be either because of the randomization of the initial
-            # the implementation of argpartition? or both?
+            # population or maybe the implementation of argpartition? or both?
             r = random.randrange(len(top))
             idx = [r, (r+1)%len(top)]
             parents = [top[idx[0]],top[idx[1]]]